 Is this piece unique?

 Yes.
-The cabochon and the setting are a single piece made in the workshop; there is no second identical unit with the same color profile and dimensions.
+The cabochon and setting are a single piece made in the workshop; there is no second identical unit with the same color profile and dimensions.

 How do I care for this ring?